 However, you can wash your wood flooring, but only with a solution of water and a little amount of soap.
 Use only a damp mop and do not use too much water, otherwise there is a danger that your floor to swell.
 Wipe your flooring dry afterwards.

 b) Tile Flooring: Ceramic tile flooring is another popular option.
 It is simple and easy to install and it is almost appropriate for any kind of environment.
 As opposed to wooden flooring, ceramic tile flooring is easy to clean and requires little maintenance.
 You need only a bucket filled with water and detergent and a mop.
 In fact, the grout remains the main concern regarding the cleaning of a tile surface.
 It is quite difficult to keep the grouting lines free from stuck grime and stains.
-However, sealing the grout lines is the best way to prevent any dirt buildup and to preserve its original colour.
+However, sealing the grout lines is the best way to prevent any dirt buildup and to preserve its original color.

 In terms of durability, the wooden floor is superior to that of ceramics.
 Any heavy object falling on the surface of a ceramic floor can lead to cracks and chips.
 If this will happen you have to replace the damaged tiles to restore your floor surface.